How often should you change a cat's litter?

 Factors affecting litter change frequency

-When determining how often to change your cat’s litter, consider factors such as the type of litter used, your cat’s habits, and how many cats are using the litter box.
+When determining how often to change your cat’s litter, consider factors such as the litter type used, your cat’s habits, and how many cats or felines are using the litter box.

-The type of litter plays a crucial role in deciding when to change it.
+The litter type plays an important role in deciding when to change it.
 Clumping litter tends to last longer because you only need to remove the clumps and add fresh litter.
 Non-clumping cat litter may need changing more frequently as it absorbs urine but doesn’t clump for easy removal.

 Your cat’s habits are equally important.
 Cats who are picky about cleanliness may require more frequent litter changes.
 Monitoring how often your cat uses the litter box and observing any signs of discomfort can guide you in determining the right schedule.

 The number of cats sharing the litter box affects how quickly it gets soiled.
-How many cats you have means more waste, necessitating more frequent litter changes to maintain cleanliness and prevent odours.
+For households with multiple felines, more waste accumulates, necessitating more frequent litter changes to maintain cleanliness and prevent odours.

 Signs it's time to change litter

 When the odour from the litter box becomes noticeable and the clumping ability decreases, it’s time to change your cat’s litter.
+The smell of cat urine or cat pee is a clear sign that the litter is no longer absorbing waste effectively.
 Dirty litter boxes can lead to health issues and discomfort for your cat.

 These signs indicate that the litter is no longer effectively controlling odour or absorbing moisture, impacting your cat’s comfort and hygiene.
-It’s crucial to change cat litter regularly to maintain a clean environment.
+Promptly removing poo is important to maintain hygiene and prevent unpleasant smells.
+Wet or old litter is a clear sign that a change is needed.
+It’s important to change cat litter regularly to maintain a clean environment.

 Odour becomes noticeable